 Why you'll love this recipe

 No Bake.
-These truffles are perfect when you want a quick dessert without needing to turn on the oven – try other no-bake treats like Cherry Ripe Balls or Mint Slice Truffles.
+Perfect for when you want a quick dessert without needing to turn on the oven - try other no-bake treats like Cherry Ripe Balls or Mint Slice Truffles.

 Festive.
-With their festive white chocolate and coconut coating, these truffles make a great addition to any Christmas dessert platter alongside Gingerbread Truffles and Lemon Shortbread Cookies.
+With their festive coating, these truffles make a great addition to any Christmas dessert platter alongside Gingerbread Truffles and Lemon Shortbread Cookies.

 Easy.
-With just three ingredients, these white chocolate truffles come together in minutes, making them perfect for beginners or busy days.
+With just three ingredients, these come together in minutes, making them perfect for beginners or busy days.

 Ingredients and Substitutions

 White Chocolate Tim Tams.
-These provide the creamy, indulgent base for the truffles.
+These are white chocolate covered cookies with a mousse-like texture in the middle.
 Outside of Australia, these can be difficult to find.

 Substitute with other white chocolate biscuits/cookies, or even just plain white chocolate (however, you may need to add more/less coconut depending on their consistency).

 Desiccated Coconut.
-White chocolate and coconut were born to be paired together.
 It adds a light texture and tropical flavour and helps bind the ingredients together.
+You might need more or less depending on the type of cookies you use.

 Condensed Milk.
 Condensed milk is the glue.
 You could use a coconut condensed milk to really emphasise the coconut flavour, or another dairy-free option like oat.